WalrusIII/YourWords/README.md

 > **Model note:** hosted model lineups change.
 If you get a `model_not_found` error, check your provider's current model list and update `LLM_MODEL`.
 GPT-OSS and other reasoning models are supported; the backend requests low reasoning effort so responses aren't lost to the reasoning budget.

-## Context

-Originally developed as a two-person academic capstone at San Francisco State University.
-The architecture, RAG pipeline, agent design, and deployment described here are my own work.